|

 Strawberry Freezer Jam

-Remove stems from strawberries, wash and slice them in half.
-Mash fruit with a potato masher for best results.
 If you use a food processor, pulse to chop.
 DO NOT PUREE.
 The jam should have bits of fruit.

-Bring mixture to a boil on medium-high heat, stirring constantly.
+Bring the mixture to a boil on medium-high heat, stirring constantly.
 Boil and stir for 1 minute.
 Remove from heat.

 Quickly stir crushed strawberries into the hot sugar mixture.
 Stir until thoroughly mixed.
 Pour into clean containers, leaving 1/2 inch space at the top for expansion during freezing; cover.
 Let stand at room temperature for 24 hours until set.